DigiSavvy-Inc/wsform-docs/use-ws-form-variables-to-build-dynamic-wordpress-forms.md

 Name / VariableAdditional InformationRandom Number`[#random_number(min, max)](https://wsform.com/knowledgebase/create-random-values/)`Outputs an integer between the specified minimum and maximum attributes.
 This function does not generate cryptographically secure values, and should not be used for cryptographic purposes.
 For more information about this variable, [click here](https://wsform.com/knowledgebase/create-random-values/).#### Random Strings

-Name / VariableAdditional InformationRandom String`[#random_string(length, "characters")](https://wsform.com/knowledgebase/create-random-values/)`Outputs a string of random characters.
-Use the length attribute to control how long the string is and use the characters attribute to control which characters are randomly selected.
-This function does not generate cryptographically secure values, and should not be used for cryptographic purposes.
-For more information about this variable, [click here](https://wsform.com/knowledgebase/create-random-values/).#### Search

 Name / VariableAdditional InformationQuery`#search_query`Returns the search query.#### Seconds